AI in Project Management: Features Guide.

 1. Automated status updates and reports

-This is the highest-value AI feature in any PM tool, because status reporting is the task everyone hates and no one does well.
+This is the highest-value AI feature in any PM tool.
+Status reporting is the task everyone hates and no one does well — and it’s the one where AI has a clear, immediate ROI.

-What it does: AI scans task updates, comments, and completion rates across your project.
-It generates a weekly status summary — what got done, what is behind schedule, and what needs attention.
+What it does: AI scans task updates, comments, completion rates, and blockers across your project.
+It generates a weekly status summary — what got done, what’s behind schedule, what needs attention — in natural language.

 How to use it: